mebusy/notes/dev_notes/vim.md

     - Thus, `:.,$j` meaning "from the current line to the last line, join them all into one line".
     - `:%` is synonymous with `:1,$` (all the lines).
 - The `:...g` and `:...v` commands are incredibly powerful.
-    - `:...g` is a prefix for "globally" applying a subsequent command to all lines which match a pattern (regular expression)
+    - `:...g` is a prefix for "globally" applying a subsequent command to current line which match a pattern (regular expression)
-    - while `:...v` applies such a command to all lines which do NOT match the given pattern ("v" from "conVerse").
+    - while `:...v` applies such a command to current line which do NOT match the given pattern ("v" from "conVerse").
     - Thus `:.,+21g/foo/d` means "delete any lines containing the string "foo" from the current one through the next 21 lines"
     - while `:.,$v/bar/d` means "from here to the end of the file, delete any lines which DON'T contain the string "bar."
     - > It's interesting that the common Unix command **grep** is named after this way.
 The command `:g/re/p` was the way how to "globally" "print" lines containing a "regular expression" (re).